The Offshore Wind Market in Scotland

 Boasting one of Europe’s largest offshore Renewable Energy Zones, outlined in blue on the Marine Scotland National Marine Plan Interactive (NMPI) online map tool on the left, Scotland is the natural location for your offshore wind project.

-To help put this into perspective, if you take the four countries that signed the recent Esbjerg Offshore Wind Declaration i.e. Germany, Netherlands, Belgium and Denmark, in which they pledged to deliver 150GW of offshore wind by 2050 then Scotland's REZ is larger than all four nations offshore areas put together.
+To help put this into perspective, if you take the four countries that signed the Esbjerg Offshore Wind Declaration i.e. Germany, Netherlands, Belgium and Denmark, in which they pledged to deliver 150GW of offshore wind by 2050 then Scotland's REZ is larger than all four nations offshore areas put together.

 Therefore, although Scotland has been slow to exploit this huge offshore wind resource we are now picking up the pace of development with almost 4 gigawatt (GW) already operational or under construction and up to 6GW in the pipeline, and we’re ensuring this huge market continues to boom.

-The recent ScotWind Leasing Round awarded an additional 30GW of offshore wind with the aim of delivering the bulk of this capacity by 2032.
+Our ScotWind Leasing Round awarded an additional 30GW of offshore wind with the aim of delivering the bulk of this capacity by 2032-33.
 Over 64% of this capacity is floating wind and the whole round did not exceed the targeted 8,600sq km allocated for this round.
 This is out of a REZ which consists of over 300,000sq km and illustrates the huge potential for future offshore wind in Scottish waters.
 It is also one of the reasons why Scotland will be a future large scale producer and exporter of green hydrogen to the rest of the UK and to Northern Europe.

 We also launched the INTOG (Innovation and Targeted Oil and Gas) leasing round in August 2022 and this aims to deliver up to 5.4GW of electrification of oil and gas facilities in the North Sea by 2030 by using floating wind technologies.